rawskijon/website-updated/content/event/2024-caltech/index.md

 ---
-title: Workshop on Mathematical Linguistics
+title: Workshop on Algebraic Models of Generative Linguistics

 event: Merkin Center for Pure and Applied Mathematics, Caltech
 event_url: ""